Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 FLIGHT OF THE VAMPIRE

-Hidden in a compartment above the western set of dou­ ble doors is a dressed wooden mannequin that looks exactly like Strahd.
+Hidden in a compartment above the western set of dou­ ble doors is a dressed wooden mannequin that looks exactly like [[Strahd]].
 It Weil.rs a blackcloak, its fangs are bared; and its -arms and clawed fingers are outstretched in a threatetiing ,manner.The mannequin is attached

 to ·a roJe that runs" through pull�ys fc.!stened alo!"}g the length of the hallway cei_liQg. ·